temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-test-template.md

 - the green parameter is the browser [firefox | chrome]

-- the red parameter represents the organization ID
+- the red parameter represents the Temenos Continuous Deployment Platform organization ID

 - the blue parameter represents the folder which stores the report